-Putin says Belarus facing ‘unprecedented external pressure’
+Putin Says Belarus Facing ‘Unprecedented External Pressure’

 Putin has long been pushing for even closer integration between the two countries, whose “union state” alliance guarantees close military and economic ties.

-European leaders have refused to recognise Lukashenko’s re-election and have promised sanctions on Belarus for vote-rigging and a fierce crackdown on post-election protests.
+European leaders have refused to recognise Lukashenko’s relection and have promised sanctions on Belarus for vote rigging and a fierce crackdown on post-election protests.

 Exiled opposition leader Svetlana Tikhanovskaya who claimed victory over Lukashenko in the August vote has rallied Western support for demonstrators since fleeing to neighbouring Lithuania.